PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-08 07:34:58
+Last updated: 2024-04-08 07:37:30
-Random Quote: That's the weird thing about the Internet.
-Ten people can feel like the whole world. - Rue Bennett
+Random Quote: The Wall can stop an army, but not a man alone.  -  Mance Rayder